kjk2010/AmpliPi-Touchscreen-Keypad/README.md

 - [x] Show album art for local inputs
 - [x] Support coontrolling one or two zones
 - [ ] Split display functions from update data functions.
 Display functions should be drawing everything from memory, and update functions should be updated the data and triggering a draw if data has changed.
+- [ ] Add mDNS resolution support so touchscreen can find amplipi.local
 - [ ] Research storing album art in RAM instead of file system
 - [ ] Add support for stream commands: Play/Pause, Next, Stop, Like
 - [ ] Add local inputs to source selection screen
-- [ ] Add POE and Ethernet capabilities, utilizing Olimex's ESP32-POE board
+- [x] Add POE and Ethernet capabilities, utilizing Olimex's ESP32-POE board - Repo for POE version: https://github.com/kjk2010/AmpliPi-POE-Touchscreen-Keypad
 - [ ] Show configured names for local inputs
 - [ ] Switch to using SSE or WebSockets, whichever AmpliPi server offers, instead of spamming API
 - [ ] Screen time out options (PIR, touch, screensaver showing full screen only metadata?)